Friday, August 14, 2015

 About the Song:

-When Sonny Bono met Cher, he was working as the West Coast promotion man for Phil Spector hiring musicians and backup singers.
-He brought the 16-year-old Cher in as a backup singer to work on classics like the Crystals’ “Da Doo Ron Ron,” the Ronettes’ “Be My Baby,” and the Righteous Brothers’ “You’ve Lost That Lovin’ Feelin’.”
+In 1963, Salvatore “Sonny” Bono was working as the West Coast promotion man for Phil Spector hiring musicians and backup singers.
+He met a 16-year-old Cherilyn Sarkisian at a coffee shop in Hollywood RC and brought her in as a backup singer to work on classics like the Crystals’ “Da Doo Ron Ron,” the Ronettes’ “Be My Baby,” and the Righteous Brothers’ “You’ve Lost That Lovin’ Feelin’.”
 FB

-Spector produced one obscure single for Cher, but wasn’t interested beyond that so Bono borrowed some money and produced a session for her.
+Spector produced one obscure single for Cher (as Bonnie Jo Mason on “Ringo I Love You”) but wasn’t interested beyond that so Bono borrowed some money and produced a session for her.
 She was nervous so she asked him to sing with her on “Baby Don’t Go.”
-Legendary label mogul Ahmet Ertegun was interested in the duo and they were signed to Atco Records.
+Legendary label mogul Ahmet Ertegun was interested in the duo and they were signed to Atco, a division of Atlantic Records.
 Their first single was the ballad “Just for You,” which failed to chart.
 However, the follow-up, “I Got You Babe,” turned the pair into stars.
 FB

 Bono wrote the song late at night in the basement of the couple’s Laurel Canyon home WK on a piece of cardboard.
 SF Cher told Billboard magazine “Sonny woke me up in the middle of the night to…sing it.
 And I didn’t like it and just said, ‘OK, I’ll sing it and then I’m going back to bed.’”
 SF After Bono changed to key to the bridge to better suit her voice, she loved it.
 SF